Chiesa e Convento di San Pietro all’Orto

-St Olmo’s Church and Convent in Massa Marittima is no longer a religious building.
-It’s actually the site of the Museum of Sacred Art.
+This church and convent in Massa Marittima is no longer a religious building.
+It’s actually the site of the Museo di Arte Sacra

-The church was abandoned in the 12th century in favour for St Augustine’s Church, which catered for more parishioners.
-Both churches are on Piazza Socci.
+The church was abandoned in the 12th century in favour of St Augustine’s Church, which was bigger and newer.
+Both churches are in Piazza Socci.

 The church is far more beautiful on the inside than on the outside and bears the remains of some striking 14th century Sienese frescoes.